 Quite different the so-called Magnetic motor.
 This particular Electric motor is similar in design to a conventional electric motor, but it has some peculiarities and innovations that make it unique and could make it the future of power generation.
 So let's dive into this fascinating topic and take a close look at how the magnetic motor works and what makes it so special.

 It is called either a magnetic motor or Magnet generator.
 As I said before: In principle, the magnetic motor is similar to the conventional electric motor, however, here not only a Magnet but several at the same time.
-Depending on the motor type and power, these differ both in terms of the number of magnets and their arrangement.
+Depending on the motor type and power, these differ both from the number of Magnets as well as from their arrangement.
 The difficulty here is to find the right arrangement of the magnets on the stator.
-An enormous amount of testing has been carried out in this area over the past years and decades, and new solutions have been presented time and again.
+An enormous amount of testing has been done in recent years and decades, and new solutions have been presented time and again.

 Magnetic motor VS electric motor: The most important difference